Nag-aapoy Na Damdamin: Plot

 Philip is deceived by the false information he finds in a folder about his father's death.
 Believing the lies to be true, he comes to the painful realization that his long pursuit of justice has been for nothing.

 Following his decision to go back to America with Claire, she stages her own kidnapping.
 As the people around her worry, and the two husbands race to save her, she finally reveals the truth to everyone that she is Lucas' wife.
 She is immediately rushed to the hospital after she abruptly faints.

 As Olivia wakes up, she tells the truth about her accident and puts the blame on Philip for her staged kidnapping.

 As a result, Philip is arrested for his crimes and Olivia is released from the hospital.
 She begins trying to rebuild her life with Lucas, much to Victoria and Melinda's dismay.
 Consumed by anger and a thirst for vengeance, she sets out to confront each person who betrayed her, one by one.

 Inside the hospital, Emil also gets arrested, leaving he and Philip with a strained friendship in prison.
 Olivia returns to the Buencamino mansion after she withdraws her case against the hospital, prompting Melinda to move in the mansion once more.

 With a war between Melinda and Olivia on set, the truth about Olivia's father, Luis, starts to unfold.
 Haunted by the past, Victoria meets with Santiago Quijada, a corrupt police officer responsible for committing Victoria's favors.

 Santiago and Victoria try to cover up the past while Olivia investigates her father's death.
 Inside the prison, Philip's friendship with Emil starts to heal as Philip rescues him during a prison fight.
 After all the commotion, their fellow inmate Pablo starts to speak up about the truth of his father's death.

 As Olivia's investigation reaches a conclusion, she digs up evidence from her memories and gets Victoria arrested.

 In an attempt to save Victoria, Melinda tries to destroy Olivia's reputation to lose her credibility in court, including revelations of her staged kidnapping.
 With Philip and Victoria's trials reaching a verdict, both of them are proven to be not guilty.

-Devastated by the loss, Olivia's life gets even worse as she is sent to a mental facility.
+Devastated by the loss, Olivia's life gets even worse as she is sent to a mental institution.

-Amidst all the maltreatment Olivia faces in the facility, she meets another patient named Isabel, a mother waiting for her son, Elias.
+Amidst all the maltreatment Olivia faces in the institution, she meets another patient named Isabel, a mother waiting for her son, Elias.

-Outside of the facility, Lucas sets Philip's house on fire.
-After another tragedy, Philip and Emil try to convince the facility of Olivia's sanity.
+Outside of the institution, Lucas sets Philip's house on fire.
+After another tragedy, Philip and Emil try to convince the institution of Olivia's sanity.

 Victoria orders Santiago to kidnap Olivia and make her suffer.
 An unexpected person saves her.